-One key way Vision Russell partners will work to connect residents to medical insurance and other health supports is via Louisville Urban League's "It Starts with Me" program.
+Louisville Urban League's "It Starts with Me" program will be key to achieving this objective.
 With support from Humana Foundation, community health navigators will go door-to-door in Russell and three other "Zones of Hope" neighborhoods to complete health assessments with residents and recommend community resources that can help support healthier lifestyles.

-• Increase the number of Russell households with a medical home.
+Increase the number of Russell households with a medical home.